Skip to content

 - Optionally manual backups of databases, as covered in this guide for the CloudNative PostgreSQL Operator, should be taken.

-* All backup types referred to should be activated in the Platform Settings -> Backup.
+3. All backup types should be activated in the Platform Settings -> Backup.

-* Your workloads may store data in local storage, object storage, different types of databases, message queues etc. Due to the very individual nature of these storages, the backup and recovery strategy of these cannot be covered here.
+5. Workloads may store data in local storage, object storage, different types of databases, message queues etc. The backup and recovery strategy of Workload storage is not covered here.

-* All instructions assume you are generally familiar with essential Kubernetes tools such as `kubectl` and have access to the Kubernetes API.
+7. All instructions assume you are familiar with essential Kubernetes tools such as `kubectl` and have access to the Kubernetes API.
 Usage of TUI applications such as `k9s` from the administration terminal is strongly recommended.

 ## Guides